ivonunes/plumekit/docs/client/index.md

-`replace`/`update` swap elements wholesale. `morph` (also `Plume.morph(target, html)`) diffs the new markup into the target **in place**, idiomorph-style: matching elements by `id` then position, syncing attributes, and recursing.
-It preserves the focused element, its text selection, and scroll position, so a live update never interrupts a user who is typing.
+`replace`/`update` swap elements wholesale. `morph` (also `Plume.morph(target, html)`) diffs the new markup into the target **in place**, idiomorph-style: matching elements by `id` then position, syncing attributes and recursing.
+It preserves the focused element, its text selection and scroll position, so a live update never interrupts a user who is typing.